Psychological Interventions: 167 Meta-Analyses Published in 2011-2014

 Excerpt: "Among young adults, any type of intervention was more effective in producing successful smoking cessation than the control.
 This was the case for intent-to-treat analyses as well as complete cases.
 When interventions were effective for the larger adult sample, they were also effective for the younger adult sample....
 Although young adults tend to underutilize evidence-based cessation treatments, the current meta-analysis showed that these treatments should be as effective for young adults as they are for the general adult population.
 Thus, it may be useful to focus on motivating young adults to seek cessation treatment to increase utilization."

 Tanner-Smith, Wilson, et al. (2012).
 "The comparative effectiveness of outpatient treatment for adolescent substance abuse: A meta-analysis."
-Journal of Substance Abuse Treatment, in press.
+Journal of Substance Abuse Treatment.

 Excerpt: "The adolescents in almost all types of treatment showed reductions in substance use.
 The greatest improvements were found for family therapy and mixed and group counseling.
 Longer treatment duration was associated with smaller improvements, but other treatment characteristics and participant characteristics had little relationship to the pre–post changes in substance use.
 Based on these findings family therapy is the treatment with the strongest evidence of comparative effectiveness, although most types of treatment appear to be beneficial in helping adolescents reduce their substance use."